rbanks74/scala-akka-101/README.md

         * Fix Class Hierarchies
             - The filename and class should be identical and segregated accordingly
         * Remove Random value generators from the Person Abstract Class and move to the Optools Object
-        * Remove the word "test" from Main.scala on the print statements (can cause confusion)
         * Work in Akka
         * Test Complexity